I’m sure most of you don’t need to be told, but yep, yesterday’s post about AI book covers was, obviously, the GNP’s annual April Fools prank!

 GODZILLA VS. HEDORAH: THE UNOFFICIAL NOVELIZATION

 Ah yes, the big one.
 As of this update, this adaptation remains the longest novel on the site, currently sitting at seven chapters.
 In fact, this particular book is dangerously close to nearing the halfway point of the movie!
-The chance to take a film so infamous for is visuals and translate it into the written word is a thrill, and often times a serious challenge.
-But I’ve been enjoying it immensely, as is evidenced by how much work has been done on the book.
-I still consider it the frontrunner for becoming the first finished GNP novelization, and with this being the 50th anniversary year for the Godzilla vs. Hedorah, you can expect more chapters to be coming between now and the end of the year!
+I still consider it the frontrunner for becoming the first finished GNP novelization, and while I had planned to write multiple new chapters to close out 2021, my aforementioned family emergencies kept that from happening.
+But don’t worry, more will be coming later this year!

 GODZILLA VS. GIGAN: THE UNIFFICIAL NOVELIZATION

 Readers have really been enjoying this one, and I have been, too.
 This is another book I’d planned to write more of in late 2021, but with 2022 being the 50th anniversary of this awesome movie, you can definitely expect some Gigan goodness coming your way, and sooner than you might think!